 Kathleen grew up in Rochester, New York, the sixth of seven children–and the only girl.
 Yes, that’s a lot of brothers, but she admits it wasn’t so bad, especially because they have given her plenty of writing material.
 Kathleen’s brothers challenged her and taught her many things, some of which her parents remain unaware.

 She attended Northeastern University and St. John Fisher College, earning a degree in writing and business management.
 Of all the things she learned in college, the most valuable is that writing well cannot be done in isolation.
-We need to share our work with others in order to make it better.
+We need to share our work with others in order to improve.